DJing

 A DJ, Disc Jockey or Deejay is a person who selects and plays recorded music for an audience, and who usually does that for a living.
 As funny as it can sound, the history of DJs drive us back to the 19th century, when Leon Scott invented the phonoautograph in France, the first device to record sound but with no method of playback.
 This invention evolved in 1877 thank to Charles Cros in France and Thomas Edison in the United States, who invented the phonograph cylinder, the first device to play back recorded sounds.

 The equipment and techniques are often very similar.
 DJs usually work with both vinyl and digital records like MP3 players.
 They also need a good quality and powerful sound system for amplification and broadcasting of the recordings.
 They also need an audio mixer used to smoothly go from one song to another, and headphones.
 Some DJs use microphones if they want to introduce songs and speak to the audience, but this is optional.
-Some DJs add some more equipments to what’s really necessary, but it just depends on how perfectionated the DJ wants to be.
+Some DJs add some more equipments to what’s really necessary, but it just depends on how a perfectionist the DJ wants to be.

 Today, there are even softwares that have been invented and created by DJs.
 These even convinced the true vinyl record aficionados to transition to becoming digital vinyl users.